Possession of Marijuana

 - the sterilized seeds of the plant that are incapable of beginning germination.

 Finding an Attorney in Bexar County for Marijuana Crimes

-Don Flanary represents clients on a wide range of drug crimes including possession with intent to sell or deliver, and actual delivery of marijuana to a child under Health and Safety Code, Section 481.122).
+Don Flanary represents clients on a wide range of drug crimes including possession with intent to sell or deliver, and the actual delivery of marijuana to a child under the Health and Safety Code, Section 481.122).
 He also represents clients charged with the possession of other types of controlled substances in San Antonio, TX.

 “I see our duty as more than just counselors and advocates, but as warriors.”